stepleton/NeoWidEx/MANUAL.md

 you wish to put your head servoing mechanism to the test.
-On an ordinary Widget, the nearest relative primes to half the disk capacity (`$25FF` and `$2601$`) causes the head to seek back and forth over half the cylinders between each write, "crab-walking" from one edge of the platter to the other.
+On an ordinary Widget, the nearest relative primes to half the disk capacity (`$25FF` and `$2601$`) causes the head to seek back and forth over half the cylinders between each write, slowly "crab-walking" from one edge of the platter to the other.
 The largest possible increment for Widget, $4BFF, will actually send the heads creeping "backwards" across the surface.
 (Modular arithmetic is fun!)

 Either the existing contents of the disk data buffer or pseudorandom data (generated with the same algorithm used by [RANDOM FILL](#star-random-fill) can